-Aetna:

-Treatment of infertility must be pre-authorized.
+Aetna: Treatment of infertility must be precertified.
 Penalties apply if the treatment is received without precertification.

-- > Basic Infertility Expenses: Covered expenses include charges made by a physician to diagnose and to surgically treat the underlying medical cause of infertility.
-These expenses do not count towards the medical lifetime maximum. - Comprehensive Infertility and Advanced Reproductive Technology (ART) Expenses: To be an eligible covered female for benefits you must be covered as an employee, or be a covered dependent who is the employee's spouse/partner.
-Even though not incurred for treatment of an illness or injury, covered expenses will include expenses incurred by an eligible covered female for infertility if all of the following tests are met: - A condition that is a demonstrated cause of infertility which has been recognized by a gynecologist, or an infertility specialist, and your physician who diagnosed you as infertile, and it has been documented in your medical records.
+- > Basic infertility expenses: Covered expenses include charges made by a physician to diagnose and to surgically treat the underlying medical cause of infertility.
+These expenses do not count toward the medical lifetime maximum. - Comprehensive infertility and advanced reproductive technology (ART) expenses: To be an eligible covered female for benefits you must be covered as an employee, or be a covered dependent who is the employee's spouse/partner.
+Even though not incurred for treatment of an illness or injury, covered expenses will include expenses incurred by an eligible covered female for infertility if all of the following tests are met: - You have a condition that is a demonstrated cause of infertility that has been recognized by a gynecologist or an infertility specialist and by your physician who diagnosed you as infertile, and it has been documented in your medical records. - The procedures are done while you are not confined in a hospital or any other facility as an inpatient. - Your FSH levels are less than 19 mIU on day three of your menstrual cycle. - The infertility is not caused by voluntary sterilization of either one of the partners (with or without surgical reversal) or a hysterectomy. - A successful pregnancy cannot be attained through less costly treatment for which coverage is available under this plan. - Comprehensive infertility services benefits: If you meet the eligibility requirements above, the following comprehensive infertility services expenses are payable when provided by an infertility specialist upon precertification by Aetna, subject to all the exclusions and limitations. - Ovulation induction with menotropins is subject to the maximum benefit; and - Intrauterine insemination is subject to the maximum benefit.

-- The procedures are done while not confined in a hospital or any other facility as an inpatient. - Your FSH levels are less than, 19 miU on day 3 of the menstrual cycle. - The infertility is not caused by voluntary sterilization of either one of the partners (with or without surgical reversal); or a hysterectomy. - A successful pregnancy cannot be attained through less costly treatment for which coverage is available under this plan. - Comprehensive Infertility Services Benefits: If you meet the eligibility requirements above, the following comprehensive infertility services expenses are payable when provided by an infertility specialist upon pre-certification by Aetna, subject to all the exclusions and limitations. - Ovulation induction with menotropins is subject to the maximum benefit and - Intrauterine insemination is subject to the maximum benefit. - Advanced Reproductive Technology (ART) Benefits: ART is defined as: - In vitro fertilization (IVF); - Zygote intrafallopian transfer (ZIFT); - Gamete intra-fallopian transfer (GIFT); - Cryopreserved embryo transfers; - Intracytoplasmic sperm injection (ICSI); or ovum microsurgery. - ART services for procedures that are covered expenses. - > Eligibility for ART Benefits: To be eligible for ART benefits, you must meet the requirements above and: - Coverage for ART services is available only if comprehensive infertility services do not result in a pregnancy in which a fetal heartbeat is detected; - Be referred by your physician to Aetna's infertility case management unit; - Obtain pre-certification from Aetna's infertility case management unit for ART services by an ART specialist. - > Covered ART Benefits: The following charges are covered benefits for eligible covered females when all of the above conditions are met, subject to the Exclusions and Limitations - Subject to the maximum benefit of any combination of the following ART services per lifetime (where lifetime is defined to include all ART services received, provided or administered by Aetna or any affiliated company of Aetna) which only include: IVF; GIFT; ZIFT; or cryopreserved embryo transfers; - IVF; Intra-cytoplasmic sperm injection ("ICSI"); ovum microsurgery; GIFT; ZIFT; or cryopreserved embryo transfers subject to the maximum benefit; - Payment for charges associated with the care of the an eligible covered person under this plan who is participating in a donor IVF program, including fertilization and culture; and - Charges associated with obtaining the spouse's sperm for ART, when the spouse is also covered under the plan
+- > Advanced reproductive technology (ART) benefits: ART is defined as: - In vitro fertilization (IVF); - Zygote intrafallopian transfer (ZIFT); - Gamete intrafallopian transfer (GIFT); - Cryopreserved embryo transfers; - Intracytoplasmic sperm injection (ICSI) or ovum microsurgery; and - ART services for procedures that are covered expenses. - Eligibility for ART benefits: To be eligible for ART benefits, you must meet the requirements above and: - Seek coverage for ART services is available only if comprehensive infertility services do not result in a pregnancy in which a fetal heartbeat is detected; - Be referred by your physician to Aetna's infertility case management unit; - Obtain precertification from Aetna's infertility case management unit for ART services by an ART specialist. - Covered ART benefits: The following charges are covered benefits for eligible covered females when all of the above conditions are met, subject to the Exclusions and Limitations: - Subject to the maximum benefit of any combination of the following ART services per lifetime (where lifetime is defined to include all ART services received, provided or administered by Aetna or any affiliated company of Aetna) that only include: IVF, GIFT, ZIFT or cryopreserved embryo transfers; - IVF, intracytoplasmic sperm injection (ICSI), ovum microsurgery; GIFT, ZIFT or cryopreserved embryo transfers subject to the maximum benefit; - Payment for charges associated with the care of an eligible covered person under this plan who is participating in a donor IVF program, including fertilization and culture; and - Charges associated with obtaining the spouse's sperm for ART, when the spouse is also covered under the plan.

-Anthem BlueCross BlueShield and Oxford:

-Diagnosis of infertility and surgical correction of a medical condition causing infertility are covered subject to the plan's copayment or deductible and coinsurance.
+Anthem BlueCross BlueShield and Oxford: Diagnosis of infertility and surgical correction of a medical condition causing infertility are covered subject to the plan's copay or deductible and coinsurance.